2026 Matsuru Pacific International Judo Championships

 Warm-up Area

-The warm-up area will be located next to the competition mats in the Oval.
+The warm-up area will be located next to the competition area in the Oval.
 Competition mats will be used for warm-up only at the start of the day.
 There may be no breaks during competition in between blocks for warm-up.

 Water